puzpuzpuz/cls-rtracer/README.md

 })
 ```

-Complete examples for both Express and Koa are available in `/examples/` directory.
+Complete samples for both Express and Koa are available in `/samples/` directory.

 ## Middleware configuration